pingcap/tidb-operator/examples/monitor-shards/README.md

 watch kubectl -n ${namespace} get pod
 ```

-We will that the scrape targets are distributed on the two shards.
+We will see that the scrape targets are distributed on the two shards.

-And we must use thanos sidecar to query globally.
+And we must use Thanos sidecar to query globally.